Vantiv/litle-sdk-for-php/README.md

 > cd litle-sdk-for-php/lib
 > php Setup.php

+3) Create a simlink to the SDK

+>ln -s /path/to/sdk /var/www/html/nameOfLink

 Running the above commands will create a configuration file in the lib directory.

-3.)
+4.)
 Create a php file similar to:

 ```php
 require_once realpath(dirname(__FILE__)) . '/../lib/LitleOnline.php';